Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Background

 \subsection{Multi-agent Policy Gradient method}

-Multi-agent policy gradient methods are the extensions to policy gradient algorithms, with a policy $\pi_{\theta_{a}}\left(u^{a} | o^{a}\right)$.
-Compared with policy gradient methods, MAPG usually faces the issues of high variance gradient estimates \cite{lowe2017multi} and credit assignment \cite{foerster2017stabilising}.
-A general multi-agent gradient can be written as:
+Multi-agent policy gradient (MAPG) methods are extensions to policy gradient algorithms, with policy $\pi_{\theta_{a}}\left(u^{a} | o^{a}\right)$.
+Compared with single-agent policy gradient methods, MAPG usually faces the issues of high variance gradient estimates \cite{lowe2017multi} and credit assignment \cite{foerster2017stabilising}.
+A general multi-agent policy gradient can be written as:

-Multi-agent policy gradients in the current literature often take advantage of CTDE by using a central critic to obtain extra state information $s$, and avoid using the vanilla multi-agent policy gradients (Equation 2) due to high variance.
-For instance, (Lowe et al. 2017) utilize a central critic to estimate $Q\left(s,\left(a_{1}, \cdots, a_{n}\right)\right)$ and optimize parameters in actors by following a multi-agent DDPG gradient, which is derived from Equation 2 :
+Current literature on multi-agent policy gradients often leverages centralized training with a decentralized execution (CTDE) approach.
+This involves using a central critic to obtain additional state information $s$, and helps avoid the high variance associated with vanilla multi-agent policy gradients.
+For instance, \cite{lowe2017multi} utilize a central critic to estimate $Q\left(s,\left(a_{1}, \cdots, a_{n}\right)\right)$ and optimize parameters in actors by following a multi-agent DDPG gradient, which is derived from:

-Unlike most actor-critic frameworks, (Foerster et al. 2018) claim to solve the credit assignment issue by applying the following counterfactual policy gradients: where $A^{a}(s, \mathbf{u})$ $\sum_{u^{-}} \pi_{\theta}\left(u^{a} | \tau^{a}\right) Q_{\pi}^{a}\left(s,\left(\mathbf{u}^{-a}, u^{a}\right)\right)$ is the counterfactual advantage for agent $a$.
-Note that (Foerster et al. 2018) argue that the COMA gradients provide agents with tailored gradients, thus achieving credit assignment.
-At the same time, they also prove that COMA is a variance reduction technique.